Tag: Cocktail

 The recipe for the Faye Dunaway cocktail calls for mango juice which I was unable to find.
 I also do not have a juicer so I puréed a fresh mango.
 I was a little worried because the mango purée was quite thick but it worked out perfectly.
 So do not despair if you also cannot find juice.
 If fresh mango is unavailable frozen would also work perfectly!

 The Faye cocktail perfectly balances sweet, spicy and sour flavours in a glorious mix of mango, lime and chilli.
 It’s sooooo good!
 I loved it – it reminded me of sunshine and holidays and tropical climes!
-I made this exactly as per the recipe (which you can find here) because I was testing the recipe for Jenny.
+I made this exactly as per the recipe.
 However, even though this is divine as is, I can’t help wondering what it might be like if you also brought in a salty element by edging the glass?
 Salty, sweet hot and sour being the four elements Thai cooks try to bring into balance.
 Because that is really what the flavours of this cocktail reminded me of…cocktails on a beach in Thailand.

 Faye’s birthday is coming up on January 14.
 I was going to hold off posting this until the day itself.
 Then I thought it would be much more fun to give you all a chance to buy the ingredients so we could all celebrate her gorgeousness and iconic fashion sense by donning a beret and drinking one of these in her honour!